 There’s nothing fancy in my room, but a chair and a side table where I put my book and sleep mask.

 My bathroom is really small, even my sink!
-There's a note on my mirror; I listed my skincare routine in the morning and evening because I usually forget about the correct steps. :P
+There’s a note on my mirror; I listed my skincare routine in the morning and evening because I usually forget about the correct steps. 😛

-I hope you liked my apartment!
+This is my first apartment in Stockholm.
 I really love it, and I love the location too!
-Although it is 10-15 minutes walk to the train station (or I could take the bus around the corner), it's only 3 stations away from the central station.
-Isn't that great?
+Although it is a 10-15 minutes walk to the train station (or I could take the bus around the corner), it’s only 3 stations away from the central station.
+Isn’t that great?
 Regardless of what time I leave, I will always be at the office or home in 30 minutes.

 Also, everything is almost accessible.
 There’s a grocery store just 5 minutes by walking from my apartment.
 It’s a big deal because I don’t like going back and forth so I usually buy groceries in one go.
 Which means I have to carry everything!